-Based on the outfall screening activities, the City has not identified any areas that should be designated as priority areas that would require more frequent screening.
+Based on the outfall screening activities and the City knowledge of existing infrastructure, land use, and previously observed illicit discharges, the City has determined that there are not any priority areas that warrant more frequent screening.

 2.4.2.
 Training